SimonFrost-Arm/draft-ffm-rats-cca-token/draft-ffm-rats-cca-token.md

 As the size of the FAL is unbounded, it is stored in the untrusted host.
 It therefore needs an additional security mechanism.
 This is achieved by extending a hash of each FAL entry to a digest kept in the HES.
-This digest is delivered in the CCA PAT `arm-platform-software-components` claim {{sec-sw-components}} for the entry with type "FAL".
+This digest is delivered in the CCA PAT `arm-platform-software-components` claim {{sec-sw-components}} for the entry with component type "FAL".

 ### Live Firmware Activation Verification